unkcpz/tatzelwurm/README.md

 surreal start --user root --pass root memory
 ```

-Add task to table and run it
+Add task to table and run it.
+The tasks can have different scale that run with different range of snooze time, and have different block type that required to be launched in async time or in threads.

 ```bash
 ./actionwurm task add -h
 ./actionwurm task play <id>
 ./actionwurm task play -a
 ```

-The tasks can have different scale that run with different range of snooze time, and have different block type that required to be launched in async time or in threads.

 To check the task list and filtering on specific state of tasks